pethoalpar/GitCommandLineExample/README.md

 git clone [repo url] - clone remote repository

+git fetch - downloads commits, files, and refs from a remote repository into your local repo.

 ## Work with branches

 git checkout -b  [branch name] - create and switch to the new branch